Curriculum Guide

 Spanish Advanced Topics: Recursos y Relaciones (1 credit)

 On a shrinking planet, how will human communities make decisions about the distribution, use, and conservation of precious natural resources, such as food, water and fuel?
 How do the universal needs for these resources and the impact of their use, misuse, and exploitation affect relations between communities and nations?
 How have artists, poets, writers, journalists, philosophers, politicians, activists, scientists, and educators reacted and denounced the impact of the use, abuse, and exploitation of resources?
 What role have ethics played in this context?
 What contributions have these communities made to global understanding of these themes?
 How do our options and choices impact the outcome of the transactions?
 This course allows students to explore the themes of resources and international relations, pursuing their personal interests and questions while engaging with primary resources in advanced Spanish.
 Listening, speaking, reading, writing, and cultural competency are developed.
 Class is conducted entirely in Spanish.
+Students can take this course after completing Spanish 3.
 Prerequisite: Spanish 3.

 Spanish AP: The Hispanic Caribbean Past and Present (1 credit)